-The Common Equity Tier 1 ratio of the Group is fully loaded, meaning the Group does not apply the phasein options for the deduction of deferred tax assets and intangible assets.
-Also, following the $\mathsf{CRR}/\mathsf{CRD}\:\mathsf{IV}$ requirements interim profits as of 2014 are not included in the Common Equity Tier 1 until approval from the DNB is received.
+The Common Equity Tier 1 ratio of the Group is fully loaded, meaning the Group does not apply the phase- in options for the deduction of deferred tax assets and intangible assets.
+Also, following the CRR/CRD IV requirements interim profits as of 2014 are not included in the Common Equity Tier 1 until approval from the DNB is received.
+The total risk exposure amount has on a net basis increased with 7.89% during 2015, mainly due to the increase of LeasePlan's funded fleet by 7.37%.
+Compared to 2014, the Group managed to grow, due to commercial successes, and keep the common equity tier 1 ratio constant at the same time.